Skip to main content

 Select the geographic level at which the test and control markets will be chosen.
 Default options include city, country, and region.

 Default options rely on IP geolocation, which provides only approximate user locations.
-Therefore, using more fine-grained geo splits such as “city” based on this data may significantly impact experiment results due to inaccuracies in the approximations.
+Using fine-grained geo splits such as “city” may significantly impact experiment results due to approximation inaccuracies.

 Granularity

-This choice will impact both the sales cycle setting and how data is visualized in the conversions and costs charts.
+If there are not enough daily conversions to measure incrementality, select the Weekly granularity option.
+This affects both the sales cycle setting and how data is visualized in the conversion and cost charts.

 Sales cycle

 The system analyzes trends, seasonality, and volume across various regions, choosing those with the highest correlation.
-However, it's almost impossible that the volumes will be exactly the same.
-To address this discrepancy, the synthetic control approach is used, which scales data from control regions in order to more closely align with the test regions' data.
+A synthetic control approach is used to scale data from control regions to more closely align with the test regions’ data.

 Exclude markets

-You can exclude any markets that you don’t want to be included in the experiment.
-After selecting the excluded markets, the test and control markets will be recalculated.
+You can exclude any markets that should not be included in the experiment.
+After selecting the excluded markets, the test and control markets are recalculated.

 Minimum detectable effect

-The minimum detectable effect (MDE) for an experiment is detected once the test and control markets are selected.
-The MDE is the smallest change in results that an experiment can reliably detect.
+The minimum detectable effect (MDE) is detected once the test and control markets are selected.
+MDE is the smallest change in results that an experiment can reliably detect.
 If the incrementality is lower than this number, it cannot confidently be attributed to the campaigns within the experiment.

-When SegmentStream detects that the MDE exceeds a critical value, a warning will be displayed, indicating that the selected experiment configuration is not recommended.
+When SegmentStream detects that the MDE exceeds a critical value, a warning is displayed indicating that the selected experiment configuration is not recommended.

-Once your experiment is launched, the metrics reflecting its progress will be displayed.
+Once your experiment is launched, the metrics reflecting its progress are displayed.

 Incrementality